KingK619/SearchMate/README.md

 ## Thanks

-A special thanks to `Karanveer Sidana` for contributing to the project, who is quite literally the backbone of this project, that made this tool possible.
+A special thanks to `Hiten Goyal` for contributing to the project, who is quite literally the backbone of this project, that made this tool possible.
 He has also provided valuable feedback and support during the development of this app.